By George Kirkpatrick

 "And when Moses heard it, he fell upon his face."
 Numbers 16:4

 It was said of Moses that he was the meekest man upon the face of the whole earth, Numbers 12:3.
 Moses was not high and lifted up in his own self importance, and he was not about to defend himself before the people.
 Moses understood like David also did in his day.
 Three times in the book of Psalms, David declared:

-"My defence is of God, which saveth the upright in heart.
+"My defense is of God, which saveth the upright in heart."
 Psalm 7:10

-Unto Thee, O my strength, will I sing: for God is my defence, and the God of my mercy."
+" Unto Thee, O my strength, will I sing: for God is my defense, and the God of my mercy."
 Psalm 59:17